 Background

-Industry-led interoperability projects such as Gaia-X are gaining traction, advancing federated infrastructure standards that balance data sovereignty with secure cross-border sharing4Gaia-X.
+Industry-led interoperability projects such as Gaia-X are gaining traction, advancing federated infrastructure standards that balance data sovereignty with secure cross-border sharing[4].

 Details

 The EU's Digital Omnibus package seeks to streamline compliance across artificial intelligence, cybersecurity, and data governance.
 It proposes consolidating EU data regulation under the Data Act and aligning GDPR provisions for greater consistency, without reducing protection standards.
-The package also introduces simplified procedures and exemptions for small and medium-sized enterprises (SMEs), along with improved access to high-quality datasets5EMEA- Data Privacy, Digital And AI Round Up 2025/2026 - Privacy Protection - Worldwide.
+The package also introduces simplified procedures and exemptions for small and medium-sized enterprises (SMEs), along with improved access to high-quality datasets[5].

 Separately, the Global Cross-Border Privacy Rules (CBPR) Forum, established in June 2025, is expanding its international footprint through 2026.
-The Forum's initiatives include updated requirements on sensitive data protection, children's safeguards, and breach notification timelines1Data Privacy Regulations Transform Global Business Operations in 2026.
+The Forum's initiatives include updated requirements on sensitive data protection, children's safeguards, and breach notification timelines[1].

 Outlook